Everything Matters

 Roger’s authority to build that culture did not come from theory.
 It came from experience.

-Before he built companies and race teams, he was a competitor himself.
-In the early 1960s Roger Penske was one of the most promising young drivers in American motorsports.
-He won races in sports cars and stock cars, including NASCAR Grand National events, and in 1961 he was named Sports Illustrated’s Sports Car Driver of the Year.
+Before he built companies and race teams, he was a competitor.
+In the early 1960s Roger Penske was one of the most promising young drivers in American motorsports — winning races in sports cars and stock cars, earning Sports Illustrated’s Sports Car Driver of the Year in 1961.
+His driving career was successful but brief by design.
+Roger recognized early that building the organization interested him more than driving the cars.

 But the instincts of a racer never leave.
-Preparation, observation, and judgment under pressure remain part of the operating system.
+Preparation, observation, and judgment under pressure remain part of the operating system — and they shaped the company he built when Team Penske was founded in 1966, now celebrating its 60th anniversary.

-Over six decades the team has produced 20 Indianapolis 500 victories, multiple IndyCar championships, NASCAR Cup championships, and victories in endurance classics such as the 24 Hours of Daytona and 12 Hours of Sebring.
+Over six decades the team has produced 20 Indianapolis 500 victories, multiple IndyCar and NASCAR Cup championships, and victories in endurance classics including the 24 Hours of Daytona and 12 Hours of Sebring.
+Few organizations in any sport have sustained that level of excellence across six decades.

 The Larger System